I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 This movie is played over and over every Halloween season, and it’s a required title in any horror fan’s movie library.
 Sequels and remakes are still green-lit by Hollywood.
 Film students study it.
 It's featured in countless documentaries.
-You cannot mention the genre without mentioning Halloween.
+You cannot mention the slasher genre without mentioning Halloween.

-The obvious answers as to why Halloween holds up are the acting, the music, and its iconic villain, but I think it’s the pacing that really stands out.
+The obvious answers as to why Halloween holds up include: the acting, the music, and its iconic villain, but I think it’s the pacing that really stands out.
 The story is so simple that it easily could have come across as boring.

 Why do we wait almost an hour for the main, nearly bloodless kills to occur?
 Why does the defining slasher movie not resemble its own genre in so many ways while at the same time writes its rules?
 Below I discuss the film’s pacing and how it contributes to Halloween's iconic status in film history.

 I will be outlining the entire plot in my analysis.
 So, warning!
 Spoilers ahead!

 Original Halloween Trailer

 Halloween follows escaped murderous mental patient Michael Myers as he spends his first night of freedom in 15 years stalking, and eventually killing, a small group of teenagers in his hometown on Halloween night.
-Having murdered his teenage sister on Halloween at the age of six, he now seeks out Laurie Strode, a geeky loaner who spends the holiday babysitting for young Tommy Doyle and Lindsey Wallace while her two friends, Lynda and Annie, and their boyfriends make plans to spend the night in Lindsey's empty house across the street.
+Having murdered his teenage sister on Halloween at the age of six, he now stalks 17-year-old Laurie Strode, a geeky loaner who spends the holiday babysitting for young Tommy Doyle and Lindsey Wallace while her two friends, Lynda and Annie, and their boyfriends make plans to spend the night in Lindsey's empty house across the street.
 Meanwhile, Michael’s therapist, Dr. Loomis, and Annie’s Father, Sheriff Brackett, are on the hunt for the escaped patient, hoping to catch him before he kills again.

 Laurie, Linda, and Annie Encounter The Shape While Walking Home from School.